Battle of Imbros: Battle

 Upon withdrawing from Kusu Bay, the Ottoman force accidentally sailed into a minefield and were shadowed by the two British destroyers they had previously engaged.
 In addition to the destroyers, several British and Greek aircraft were launched from Mudros to engage the Germans.
 Greek ace Aristeidis Moraitinis, escorting two Sopwith Baby seaplanes, fought ten enemy aircraft and shot down three enemy seaplanes with his Sopwith Camel.
-With the approach of enemy aircraft Midilli, which had been following Yavûz Sultân Selîm, took the lead so as to take advantage of her heavier anti-aircraft armament.
+With the approach of enemy aircraft Midilli, which had been following Yavuz Sultan Selim, took the lead so as to take advantage of her heavier anti-aircraft armament.
 Midilli then struck a mine near her aft funnel, and shortly afterwards Yavûz Sultân Selîm hit another.
 Within half an hour Midilli had struck four more mines and began to sink.
-Yavûz Sultân Selîm attempted to rescue Midilli but also struck a mine and was forced to withdraw.
-Fleeing towards the safety of the Dardanelles, Yavûz Sultân Selîm was pursued by Lizard and Tigress.
+Yavuz Sultan Selim attempted to rescue Midilli but also struck a mine and was forced to withdraw.
+Fleeing towards the safety of the Dardanelles, Yavuz Sultan Selim was pursued by Lizard and Tigress.
 In order to cover Yavûz Sultân Selîm four Ottoman destroyers and an old cruiser rushed out to engage the British destroyers.
 After the lead Ottoman destroyer began to take hits, the Ottoman squadron was forced to withdraw back up the Dardanelles.
 As the British destroyers approached Cape Helles, they were fired upon by Ottoman shore batteries and withdrew.